boku-ilen/geodot-plugin/README.md

 Images and ImageTextures can be created from geodata anywhere in the file system.
 Georeferenced images (such as GeoTIFFs) and pre-tiled pyramids (according to the OSM standard) are supported.
 The desired area is extracted using geocoordinates and a size.

+Vector data with LineString features such as OSM street data is supported.
+Line geometry near a given position, within a given radius, can be extracted from the dataset as a Curve3D.
+Attributes of the feature can also be retrieved.

 ## Usage

+The demo Godot project offers a RasterDemo and a VectorDemo.
+I recommend looking through that code to get started.

-Try the demo project or add the geodot addon to your game and add `addons/geodot/geodot.gdns` as a Singleton.
-Then, you can get geoimages like this:
+If you want to add the geodot addon to your game, copy the `addons/geodot` directory and add `addons/geodot/geodot.gdns` as a Singleton.
+Then, you can get GeoImages like this:

 ```gdscript
 var geoimg = Geodot.get_image(